 A new leak promises us a new generation for desktops early next year

-After the launch of Two series Processors News for laptops In a very short space of time, a certain sense of neglect can certainly be claimed Intel As far as the world of stationary processors - left with the generation ofcore Ninth launched at the end of last year, as part of the family Coffee Lake That accompanies us in the Torah from 2017.
+After the launch of Two series Processors News for laptops In a very short space of time, a certain sense of neglect can certainly be claimed Intel As for the world of stationary processors - left with the generationCore Ninth launched at the end of last year, as part of the family Coffee Lake That accompanies us in the Torah from 2017.

-Intel is expected to face a significant challenge in trying to convince consumers to invest in new motherboards for a new resident for Comet Lake processorsEspecially at a time when AMD's latest Ryzen processors have been pleasantly surprised and proven to be backward compatible with a large range of AM4 motherboards and a wide range of dynamic memories at different speeds and timings - with the transition to ten processing cores at the expense of increased power casing Intel's relative lack of capabilities at a time when AMD is offering 8 cores for sale at unprecedented prices and even the 12 cores at a very competitive price, With the 16 processor cores for the masses who are also on their way to the stores In the near future.
+Intel is expected to face a significant challenge in trying to convince consumers to invest in new motherboards for a new resident for Comet Lake processors, Especially at a time when AMD's latest Ryzen processors have been surprisingly good and have proven backward compatibility with a large variety of motherboards in the AM4 chassis and a large variety of dynamic memories at different speeds and timings - with the transition to ten processing cores at the expense of increased power envelope indicating Intel's relative lack of capabilities at a time when AMD is offering for sale 8-core processors at unprecedented prices and even a 12-core processor at a very competitive price, With the 16 processor cores for the masses who are also on their way to the stores In the near future.